dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 ::

    pgcopydb stream create origin: Create a replication origin in the target database
-   usage: pgcopydb stream create origin  --target ...
+   usage: pgcopydb stream create origin

      --target         Postgres URI to the target database --dir            Work directory to use